jeyabbalas/covid19-r/README.md

 # Computing effective reproduction number

-In this project, I developed a web app to compute daily effective Reproduction Number and deployed this app on a Heroku cloud server.
+In this project, I developed a web app to compute daily effective Reproduction Number and deployed this app on a Heroku cloud server (http://covid19-r.herokuapp.com/).

 I implemented the Wallinga-Teunis method (see References 1 and 2 below).
 I get the case incidence data from Johns Hopkins University (see above).
 I get the serial interval distribution from the gamma distribution parameters from reference 3 below.